 The point where two or more plates meet is known as a plate boundary.
 It is at these locations where earthquakes, volcanoes and fold mountain form.
 There are four main types of plate boundary.
 These are constructive, destructive, conservative and collision margins.

-Constructive plate boundaries occur when two plates move away from each other.
+A constructive plate boundary occurs when two plates move away from each other.

 Landforms: Ocean ridge and volcanic islands

-Destructive plate boundaries occur when an oceanic plate is forced under (or subducts) a continental plate.
+A destructive plate boundary occurs when an oceanic plate is forced under (or subducts) a continental plate.

 Landforms: Fold Mountains and Oceanic trenches